top of page

 What I missed out on.....

-As with any trip, there are always time and financial constraints which mean I miss out of seeing everything I want to see.
-If I were to take another trip to the Gloucestershire Cotwolds Region, I would visit the villages of Bibury, and also Broadway (which is located in the neighbouring county of Worcestershire).
+As with any trip, there are always time and financial constraints which mean I miss out of seeing everything I wanted to see.
+If I were to take another trip to the Gloucestershire Cotwolds Region, I would visit the villages of Bibury and Broadway (located in the neighbouring county of Worcestershire).

 Bibury